sjtug/SJTUBeamer/README_en.md

 ### Template Download & Compilation

 * Overleaf
+  * You could use the [Overleaf Template Gallary link](https://www.overleaf.com/latex/templates/sjtubeamer/dgvrnpndrtjh).
+  * Or upload to Overleaf manually:
     * Download the development version by clicking "Code - Download Zip".
     * Or download [the latest version](https://github.com/sjtug/SJTUBeamer/releases).
 Click "Source Code (zip)" to download.
+    * Or download [the latest version](https://github.com/sjtug/SJTUBeamer/releases).
+Click `sjtubeamer-online` to download the minimal workset.
     * Upload to Overleaf.
     * Set to "XeLaTeX" for compilation.
 * Local Use
   * Install TeXLive.
+  * Download the template to your local machine:
     * Run `git clone https://github.com/sjtug/SJTUBeamer/` or `git clone https://mirror.sjtu.edu.cn/git/SJTUBeamer.git/`.
     * Or download the development version by clicking "Code - Download Zip".
     * Or download [the latest version](https://github.com/sjtug/SJTUBeamer/releases).
 Click "Source Code (zip)" to download.
   * Run `latexmk -xelatex main.tex` to compile
   * VSCode LaTeX Workshop: use “Recipe: latexmk (latexmkrc)” to compile